,

 Golden time

 We have started the new school year off by celebrating good behaviour, hard work and determination with, 'golden time.'
 The children are loving their Friday afternoons spent playing with lots of new equipment that encourages them to be physically active.
-Some of these activities include boules, croquet, velcro hands and catch cups.
+Some of these activities include boules, croquet, just dance, velcro hands and catch cups.

 Design a football strip